pryv/app-web-admin/README.md

 # Admin Panel

-Wep Application that contains admin panel used for Pryv.io platform configuration.
+Web app for Pryv.io platform configuration.
-Contains also management of users having access to the panel and their permissions.
+Also includes management of admin panel users and their permissions.

 ## Contributing